ebraun68/clade_specific_prot_models/README.md

 More details about the pipeline can be found in:

 Pandey,A. and Braun,E.L.
-(2019) Phylogenetic analyses of sites in different protein structural environments result in distinct placements of the Metazo-an root.
+(2019) Phylogenetic analyses of sites in different protein structural environments result in distinct placements of the Metazoan root.
 Preprints, 2019100302 http://doi.org/10.20944/preprints201910.0302.v1

 ##################################################
 --------------------------------------------------------------------------------